 Personally speaking, there are a number of individuals I know who have been or are on an antidepressant.
 The approach of looking to the gut first before giving a pill shows more promise in healing than long term prescription medication does.
 I highly encourage eating local, whole foods, fermented foods, and staying away from inflammatory foods as a first step towards helping our mental health. -Kenna Vaughn, Senior Health Coach

 Brogan, Kelly.
 “Shifting the Paradigm of Depression: Psychoneuroimmunology .”
 Functional Medicine University.
 2020, www.
 Functionalmedicineuniversity. com/members/1048.cfm.

 The scope of our information is limited to chiropractic, musculoskeletal, and nervous health issues or functional medicine articles, topics, and discussions.
 We use functional health protocols to treat injuries or disorders of the musculoskeletal system.
 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We also make copies of supporting research studies available to the board and or the public upon request.
 To further discuss the subject matter above, please feel free to ask Dr. Alex Jimenez or contact us at 915-850-0900.

-The information herein on "Depression: A Holistic View" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Depression: A Holistic View" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*